a fee-based online consultation clinic for Obstetrics & Gynecology

 • Shock: The fallopian tube ruptures when it cannot sustain the growing embryo any more (usually at about 7 - 8 weeks of pregnancy, sometimes even sooner).
 The rupture of the tube causes severe bleeding into the abdominal cavity, although bleeding through vagina will be minimal.

-Once severe bleeding due to rupture of the tube occurs, the patient goes into a state of shock.
+The severe bleeding can cause the patient to go into shock.
 There is severe pallor, hands and feet feel cold and clammy, blood pressure is low or unrecordable , pulse is thin and thready as well as other signs and symptoms of shock.
 Death can occur very quickly, if treatment is not immediate.

 • History of early pregnancy with mild bleeding per vagina is present.